Python Loops Guide: for vs while with Best Practices

 Each type of loop serves different purposes, and choosing the right one depends on the nature of the task at hand.

-Loops – Basics Only
+for Loops – Basics Only

-loop makes it easy to iterate through elements of a sequence, allowing you to perform an action for each item without managing counters or indexes manually.
+Python’s for loop makes it easy to iterate through elements of a sequence, allowing you to perform an action for each item without managing counters or indexes manually.

 Syntax & Simple Examples